docker-hy/docker-hy.github.io/exercises.md

 Read the Dockerfile and/or docs to learn what input will get the application to answer a "secret message".

-Submit the message and commands given as your answer.
+Submit the secret message and command(s) given to get it as your answer.

 ### 1.4 ###